fmi-basel/glib-nature2018-materials/README.md

 Organizer for indexing and processing microscope experiments.

 The application allows the indexing of image and meta data from microscope experiments within an Sqlite database.
-Hereby, images and annotations are stored within a spatial index which allows a fast access and spatial operations.
+Hereby, images and annotations are stored within a spatial index that allows a fast access and spatial operations.

-After indexing an experiment it is possible to apply user-defined workflows for data processing and analysing.
+After indexing an experiment, it is possible to apply user-defined workflows for data processing and analysing.
 Two pre-defined workflows are available for linking organoids over acquisition rounds or cells over z-planes.

 ## Requirements